JamesPoole/podcast-skill/README.md

  - The feed url is a url that can usually be found on the podcasts website under the RSS logo.

 ## Usage
+This skill will allow you to play the latest episode of your chosen podcasts...

 * `play the latest episode of the startup podcast`
 * `play the gimlet podcast reply all`
 * `play an episode of the art of manliness podcast`

+You can also check if there are any new episodes available...
+* `check for any new episodes`
+* `are there any new podcasts available?`

 ## Current state